A Local-global principle for isogenies of composite degree: Introduction

-\item If $\ell^k$ is the minimal lift-exceptional power of $\ell$, then $k$ is odd.
+\begin{rem} This result bounds lift-exceptional primes by a constant depending only upon $K$, not $E$.
+This constant agrees with the bound for prime degree isogenies found by Anni \cite{anni} when $\sqrt{\left(\frac{-1}{\ell}\right) \ell} \notin K$.
+It is not possible to strengthen this to an absolute constant.
+For any $\ell$, there exists a number field $K$ and an elliptic curve $E$ defined over $K$ such that $\ell$ is a lift-exceptional prime (see Corollary \ref{counter}). \end{rem}

+The key computation underpinning Theorem \ref{ellnthm} is the following result (Theorem \ref{upthm}, which we prove in Sections \ref{lemup} and \ref{exceptional}), which implies that lift-exceptional curves have highly constrained Galois action on their $\ell$-power torsion points.

+\begin{iprop} Let $E$ be an elliptic curve over a number field $K$, and let $\ell$ be an odd prime such that $\C(E)$ has a global $\ell$-isogeny and locally almost everywhere has an $\ell^n$-isogeny.
+If $\ell^k$ is the smallest power of $\ell$ for which $\C(E)$ fails to have an $\ell^k$-isogeny, then $k$ is odd.
 Writing $k=2m+1$, for some $E'$ in the isogeny class of $E$, the image of $\rho_{E', \ell^{k}}$ must, up to conjugacy, be contained in the group